 Skill: Comparing and Ordering Real Numbers

-In order to compare and order all real numbers (rational and irrational numbers), the student must be able to convert them into decimal numbers.
-By doing so, they must be able to recognize the relationships between the different representations of numbers.
+In order to compare and order all real numbers (rational and irrational numbers), students must be able to convert them into decimal numbers and recognize the relationships between the different representations of numbers.

 Relationships Between Numbers Expressed in Different Forms